NavyZeng/TLR_L1-2SSTV/README.md

 The Washington DC dataset we use in the Demo.m can be downloaded on the following public website: https://engineering.purdue.edu/~biehl/MultiSpec/hyperspectral.html

-Let "WDC"represent the original Washington DC dataset, then, the subimage "WDC(1025:1280,1:256,1:191)" is used in the Demo.m.
+Let "WDC"represents the original Washington DC dataset, then, the subimage "WDC(1025:1280,1:256,1:191)" is used in the Demo.m.

 % If you find any bug, please contact zeng_navy@163.com